Pre-Surgery and Post Gastric Sleeve Surgery Nutrition: How Will Bariatric Procedures Affect Your Diet?

 Melbourne Plastic Surgeon, Dr Geoff Barnett (FRACS) is our Group’s top body contouring specialists for post-bariatric surgery patients.
 Dr Barnett and his colleagues are Specialist Plastic Surgeons who focus on patients who have lost massive amounts of weight either using bariatric surgery methods such as Gastric Sleeve Surgery or Gastric Banding.

 They help individuals who have lost weight on their own through major lifestyle changes (but not everyone has success overcoming obesity without surgery), including offering Face Lifts, Tummy Tuck/Abdominoplasty procedures, Breast Lifts, Breast Reductions and Arm Reductions/Thigh Reductions as well as Belt Lipectomy (Circumferential Abdominoplasty) procedures.

 For more information on Bariatric Surgery and Surgeons in Australia who can perform Gastric Sleeve or related Bariatric procedures, visit www.newbodyspecialists.com.au or send us an enquiry form below.

 We can help you begin your journey to a whole new, holistic approach to reshaping your body after lifestyle changes and significant weight loss.

 Read about one patient’s second Tummy Tuck surgery story after releasing 80 kilos through changing her lifestyle and eating routines.
-And be sure to register for a FREE Event evening (ask which ones either Dr Barnett or Dr Maxwell are presenting at or arrange a visit with the Surgeon to review Before & After Photos).
+Be sure to register for our FREE Information Evening when Dr Barnett is presenting or to visit a Surgeon to review past patient Before and After Photos.